hburden/DAT255/README.md

 - Judgement and approach, the student should be able to:
 	- reflect on the choice of software engineering methods used in the project

+Since a substantial part of the work is conducted in teams, please consider the [Chalmers rules regarding your work conditions][CRS].
+If you encounter problems, contact Håkan immediately!

 ## Teachers